pjbartlein/REarthSysSci/overview.md

 - copying the rendered document to the web
 - making a quick (3-5 minute) presentation in class

+# Grading #

+As will become apparent (and see the examples below), there are various "levels" of Projects that can be attempted, ranging from a simple Markdown "Notebook" hosted on `pages.uoregon.edu` to a multi-page Markdown web site, with an accompanying GitHub code repository and web site, and a complete and tidy project at any level should be the goal to get "full marks" (e.g. an A- or B-level grade for the course).
+However, there is a difference in the minimum effort between the course levels:

+**GEOG 490:** Completion of the Tasks in a timely fashion, and a Project consisting of an RMarkdown Notebook or web page hosted on `pages.uoregon.edu`.

+**GEOG 590:** Completion of the Tasks in a timely fashion, and a Project consisting of an Markdown web page or web site, accompanied by a GitHub repository, hosted either on `pages.uoregon.edu` or GitHub.

 # Examples#

 Some examples of analyses and documentation follow:

+Here's an example of two simple RMarkdown products:

+- a simple RMarkdown Notebook .html file: [[hhttps://pjbartlein.github.io/REarthSysSci/plot_alpha_RNotebook.html]](https://pjbartlein.github.io/REarthSysSci/plot_alpha_RNotebook.html)
+- a bare-bones RMarkdown web site: [[https://pjbartlein.github.io/REarthSysSci/plot_alpha_RMarkdown_Site.html]](https://pjbartlein.github.io/REarthSysSci/plot_alpha_RMarkdown_Site.html)

 Here's an example of an R Markdown HTML page describing the analysis of the Global Charcoal Database (GCD):